 - Preheat the oven to 350 degrees F. Butter & lightly flour a 9x5 loaf pan.

-- In your KitchenAid, mix the butter, brown sugar, sweet potatoes, maple syrup, eggs, milk and vanilla until well blended.
+- In your KitchenAid, mix the coconut oil or butter, brown sugar, sweet potatoes, maple syrup, eggs, milk and vanilla until well blended.

-- Stir in the flour, baking soda, baking soda and spices.
+- Stir in the flour, baking powder, baking soda and spices.
 Mix just until combined.

 - Scrape the batter into the prepared loaf pan - shake to distribute evenly.